Raiders bench QB Carr, will start Stidham for final 2 games

 The Raiders (6-9) have lost two of the past three games to all but fall out of the playoff race just a year after making the postseason.

-Carr has not completed more than 55 percent of his passes over the past four games, and has thrown seven interceptions and six touchdown passes.
+Carr has not completed more than 55% of his passes in any of the past four games, and he has thrown seven interceptions and six touchdown passes in that span.

 “I don’t think anybody feels like we’ve done enough offensively certainly in a couple of these games,” McDaniels said.
 “We couldn’t put enough points on the board, so I don’t think anybody’s really happy with what we’ve done.”